nightfurys/enterprise-docs/content/docs/using/ui_usage/policies/bundles/_index.md

 If you have a JSON document containing an existing policy bundle, then you can upload it into Anchore Enterprise.

-1. Click Upload / Paste Bundle to upload or paste a valid policy bundle JSON.
+1. Click **Upload / Paste Bundle** to upload or paste a valid policy bundle JSON.

 ![alt text](upload-paste-policy-bundle.png)

-2. Policy Bundle files can be dragged into the dropzone, indicated by a blue plus sign.
+2. You can drag Policy Bundle files into the dropzone, indicated by a blue plus sign.
 Or, you can click in the dropzone to load a bundle from the local file system.

 3. Click **OK** to perform a validation on a bundle.
 Only validated bundles may be stored by Anchore Enterprise.